platformsh/platformsh-docs/reference/protective-block.md

 in the software you deploy on [Platform.sh](https://platform.sh).

-If nonetheless you want to opt out of the protective block, you simply need to specify it in your `.platform.app.yaml` like this. :
+If nonetheless you want to opt out of the protective block, you simply need to specify it in your `.platform.app.yaml` like this:

     preflight:
        enabled: false

-You can also explicitly opt-out of some specific check like this. :
+You can also explicitly opt-out of some specific check like this:

     preflight:
        enabled: true